Well, friends. It’s officially 2021!!!

 And I got the memo that a lot of you wanted to start your holiday shopping early, so I started rolling out my 2020 Holiday Gift Guides.

-Also in November, Caroline and I took a trip to Boston for a college visit at my alma mater.
+Also in November, C and I took a trip to Boston for a college visit at my alma mater.
 She got an email a few weeks later that she was accepted!

 And later in the month, we celebrated Thanksgiving quietly at home.